Tainted\\Coders

 This is the most simple command we can write.
 It will simply spawn an empty Entity without any components.

-Its important to note that the command did not actually execute here.
-Instead it was queued to run the next time all your commands run together.
-This will happen once per tick during the apply_deferred system that was added in the DefaultPlugins.
+Its important to note that neither command actually executes here.
+Instead they were queued to run the next time all your commands run together.
+This will happen any time we transition to the next schedule during the apply_deferred system that was added by the DefaultPlugins.

 Spawning components and bundles